Keshvadi/linux/git/git_terminology.md

 ### Merge
 - Combines changes from one branch into another, typically bringing feature branches into the main branch.

+### Rebase
+- Rebasing in Git takes _your_ changes and reapplies them on top of the latest version of the branch, like stacking fresh edits on a new copy.
+This keeps the history clean instead of mixing old and new changes together.

 ### Remote Repository
 - A version of your repository stored on another server, like GitHub or GitLab.
 This allows you to share your work and collaborate.
 (The GitHub Section outlines this further)